Application Modernization: Its Importance and How to Approach It

 The 3 Approaches to Application Modernization

 As stated earlier, application modernization can be a complex process.
 The degree of difficulty varies based on the modernization approach you use.
 There are several approaches to application modernization and you need to choose one that is right for your company’s needs and goals.
-To help you make an informed decision, the following are 5 of the most common approaches to application modernization with their pros and cons.
+To help you make a good decision, the following are the most common approaches to application modernization with their pros and cons.

 - This approach to application modernization does not update the old applications but still creates new, modern-looking interfaces for your legacy applications.
-This is achieved by scraping information off your legacy applications and presenting it in a graphical interface.
+We are obtaining this by scraping information off your legacy applications and presenting it in a graphical interface.
 While screen-scraping can help you to quickly and affordably modernize legacy applications, it does not actually modernize your applications, which means that you will have to maintain not just your underlying applications but also the applications that have been screen-scrapped.
 This makes maintenance of your applications more difficult, time-consuming, and expensive.

-- This involves converting old applications written in outdated programming to a modern programming language.
-This is a quick way to convert outdated code into modern code without having to learn a new language.
-The problem with this approach is that it doesn’t change the structure of the outdate application, which leads to limited application capabilities and difficulty in maintenance.
+- This involves converting old applications written in old programming to a modern programming language.
+This is a quick way that convert an old code into modern code without having to learn a new language.
+Mainly the problem with this approach is that it doesn’t change the structure of the old application, which leads to limited application capabilities and difficulty in maintenance.

-- As the name suggests, rip-and-replace is an approach to application modernization that gets rid of your old applications and replaces them with new, modern applications created from scratch.
+- As the name suggests, rip-and-replace is an approach to application modernization that gets rid of your old applications.
+Also replace them with new, modern applications made from scratch.
 This is perhaps the best approach to align IT with business and address your current business needs.
 Additionally, it leaves you with applications that are easy to maintain and scale as your organization grows.
 The only disadvantage of this approach is that building new applications from scratch can be time-consuming.

 Understanding Collaboration and Communication